 Introduction

-Sri Caitanya Mahaprabhu revealed the fullest expression of this ancient wisdom by teaching that love of Krishna is the soul’s eternal nature.
-He did not introduce a new doctrine but illuminated the inner meaning of the Vedas, Bhagavatam, and Brahma Samhita.
-The Goswamis of Vrindavan demonstrated through scripture that pure devotion had always been the hidden purpose of revealed knowledge.
+Sri Caitanya Mahaprabhu revealed the fullest expression of this ancient wisdom by teaching that pure love for Krishna is the soul’s eternal constitutional nature.
+He did not establish a new religion nor introduce a new philosophy.
+Rather, He illuminated the deepest inner meaning of the Vedas, the Upanisads, the Bhagavatam, and the Brahma Samhita.
+Through His teachings and through the writings of the Goswamis of Vrindavan, the ultimate purpose underlying all revealed knowledge was presented with extraordinary clarity.
+The culmination of spiritual realization was shown to be loving devotional service to the Supreme Personality of Godhead.

 Devarsiratha dasa